Single Sign-On

 }

-Configuring OpenID in Azure AD
+Configuring OpenID Connect in Microsoft Entra ID

 To configure OpenID in Azure Active Directory, you have to go follow the steps depicted below.